phot-lab/photfdtd/README.md

 ```
 grid.run()
 ```
 Save result of simulation.
-The result will be saved in a .npz file, which is a numpy file.
 It can be read by using grid.read_simulation method, refer to [read_FDTD_simulation.py](examples/read_FDTD_simulation.py) for further details.

 保存仿真结果
 ```
 grid.save_simulation()